Gaven Martin

-Gaven John Martin FRSNZ FASL FAMS (born 8 October 1958) is a New Zealand mathematician.
-He is a Distinguished Professor of Mathematics at Massey University, the head of the New Zealand Institute for Advanced Study, the former president of the New Zealand Mathematical Society (from 2005 to 2007), and former editor-in-chief of the New Zealand Journal of Mathematics.
-He is a former Vice-President of the Royal Society of New Zealand [Mathematical, Physical Sciences Engineering and Technology.
+Gaven John Martin (born 8 October 1958) is a New Zealand mathematician.
+He is a distinguished professor of Mathematics at Massey University, the head of the New Zealand Institute for Advanced Study, the former president of the New Zealand Mathematical Society (from 2005 to 2007), and former editor-in-chief of the New Zealand Journal of Mathematics.
+He is a former vice-president of the Royal Society of New Zealand.
 His research concerns quasiconformal mappings, regularity theory for partial differential equations, and connections between the theory of discrete groups and low-dimensional topology.

 Education and career

 Martin is originally from Rotorua, New Zealand.
 His family moved to Henderson when he was 11 years old, and he attended Henderson High School and the University of Auckland (as the first of his extended family to go to university), earning a BSc with first-class honours in 1980 and an MSc with distinction in 1981.
 He then went to the University of Michigan on a Fulbright scholarship, completing his doctorate in 1985 under the supervision of Frederick Gehring and earning the Sumner Byron Myers Prize for the best mathematics dissertation in his year and an A.P.
 Sloan Foundation Fellowship spent in T.U.B.
 Berlin and The University of Helsinki.

 After short-term positions at the Mathematical Sciences Research Institute of the University of California, Berkeley and as a Gibbs Instructor at Yale University, Martin became a lecturer at the University of Auckland in 1989, but left after a year to research at the Mittag-Leffler Institute in Sweden and the Institut des Hautes Études Scientifiques in France.

 Soon after his return, he was given a personal chair at Auckland; when he took it, he became (at age 32) the youngest full professor in New Zealand.